Argument from WASTE

-The argument from waste is defined as follows by Perelman & Olbrechts-Tyteca:
+The argument from waste is defined by Perelman & Olbrechts-Tyteca as follows:

-The argument of waste consists in saying that, as one has already begun a task and made sacrifices, which would be wasted if the enterprise were given up, one should continue in the same direction.
-This is the justification given by the banker who continues to lend to his insolvent debtor in the hope of getting him on his feet again in the long run.
-This is one of the reasons which, according to Saint Theresa, prompt a person to pray, even in a period of “dryness.”
-One would give up, she says, if it were not
+The argument from waste consists in saying that, since one has already begun a task and made sacrifices, that would be wasted if the enterprise were abandoned, one should continue in the same direction.
+This is the justification given by the banker who continues to lend to his insolvent debtor in the hope of getting him back on his feet in the long run.
+This is one of the reasons that, according to St. Theresa, leads a person to pray, even in a time of « dryness ».
+One would give up, she says, if it were not for the fact that

-‘… that one remembers that it gives delight and pleasure to the Lord of the garden, that one is careful not to throw away all the service rendered, and that one remembers the benefit one hopes to derive from the great effort of dipping the pail often into the well and drawing it up empty’.
+‘… one remembers that one is giving joy and pleasure to the Lord of the garden, that one is careful not to throw away all the service one has rendered, and that one remembers the benefit one hopes to gain from the great effort of frequently dipping the bucket often into the well and drawing it up empty’.
 (1958], p.
 279)

-According to the tradition established by Aristotle in the Rhetoric, the Treatise introduces the scheme of waste by a definition immediately followed by two illustrations.
+Following the tradition established by Aristotle in the Rhetoric, the Treatise introduces the scheme of waste with a definition immediately followed by two illustrations.
 The defining topos is given in the following passage:

-as one has already begun a task and made sacrifices, which would be wasted if the enterprise were given up, one should continue in the same direction.
+Since one has already begun a task and made sacrifices, that would be wasted if the undertaking were abandoned, one should continue in the same direction.

 The topos corresponds to the following script (the elements of the affective scenario are underlined):